 I also saw a tiny little Eastern Screech Owl in a nesting box nearby.
 After seeing the Great Horned Owl, the Screech Owl looks so little.
 Well, actually, it is little — only about 8″ tall, compared with 22″ for the big guys.

 Aside from these cool birds of prey, the rest of the birds I saw in the park were the same ones we see here at home, although there were about a gazillion Red-winged Blackbirds near the nature center, actively calling to each other and flitting about.
 I have to say it reminded me of that Hitchcock movie, “The Birds.”
 But not in a scary way.
 I absolutely LOVE these birds.
-I saw a bunny hopping through the meadow, and an Eastern Painted Turtle sunning on a platform in the pond.
+I saw a bunny hopping through the meadow, and a Midland Painted Turtle sunning on a platform in the pond.
 Oh, and I almost forgot the Winter Wren I spotted hopping around in the leaf litter near a big fallen tree.
 That was a real treat too.
 No picture though, he was too fast.